Ghiftee/react-to-do-list/README.md

 # React Tutorial - ToDos List

-> This project is a ToDo list ap built using React
+> This project is a ToDo list app built using React

 ![screenshot](src/images/todos.png)